akeylesslabs/akeyless-go/docs/GatewayBasicInfo.md

 `func (o *GatewayBasicInfo) HasClusterUrl() bool`

 HasClusterUrl returns a boolean if a field has been set.

+### GetIsClusterAvailable

+`func (o *GatewayBasicInfo) GetIsClusterAvailable() bool`

+GetIsClusterAvailable returns the IsClusterAvailable field if non-nil, zero value otherwise.

+### GetIsClusterAvailableOk

+`func (o *GatewayBasicInfo) GetIsClusterAvailableOk() (*bool, bool)`

+GetIsClusterAvailableOk returns a tuple with the IsClusterAvailable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsClusterAvailable

+`func (o *GatewayBasicInfo) SetIsClusterAvailable(v bool)`

+SetIsClusterAvailable sets IsClusterAvailable field to given value.

+### HasIsClusterAvailable

+`func (o *GatewayBasicInfo) HasIsClusterAvailable() bool`

+HasIsClusterAvailable returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)